 We comply with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net income (loss) per ordinary share is calculated by dividing the net income (loss) by the weighted average number of ordinary shares outstanding for the respective period.
+Net loss per ordinary share is calculated by dividing the net loss by the weighted average number of ordinary shares outstanding for the respective period.

-The calculation of diluted net income (loss) per ordinary share does not consider the effect of the Private Placement Warrants to purchase 1,500,000 ordinary shares since their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted net loss per share is the same as basic net loss per share for year ended December 31, 2021 and the period from May 25, 2020 (inception) through December 31, 2020.
+The calculation of diluted net loss per ordinary share does not consider the effect of the Private Placement Warrants to purchase 1,500,000 ordinary shares since their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net loss per share is the same as basic net loss per share for years ended December 31, 2022 and 2021.
 Accretion associated with the redeemable ordinary shares is excluded from earnings per share as the redemption value approximates fair value.